Explicit Brauer-Manin obstructions on plane quartics: An obstruction to rational points on plane quartics

 \section{An obstruction to rational points on plane quartics}

 Let $k$ be a number field with ring of integers $\calO_k$ and let $X/k$ be a smooth quartic curve in $\PP^2$ defined by

-of degree $4$.
+homogeneous of degree $4$.
 For an extension $K/k$ we denote the base change of $X$ to $K$ by $X_K$ and we write $\Xbar$ for the base change of $X$ to $\kbar$.

 We use $\Pic(X)$ to denote the group of $k$-rational divisors on $X$ modulo principal divisors, and use $\Pic_X$ to denote the $k$-scheme representing the Picard functor.
-We use $\Pic^i(X)$ and $\Pic^i_X$ to denote the subgroup or component corresponding to divisor classes of degree $i$.
-For an extension $K$ of $k$, the rational points $\Pic^i_X(K)$ are \emph{divisor classes} that are defined over $K$, while $\Pic(X_K)$ consists of classes of divisors that are defined over $K$.
-We note that the natural injective map of sets $\Pic(X_K) \to \Pic_X(K)$ need not be surjective.
+We use $\Pic^i(X)$ for the subset of divisor classes of degree $i$ and $\Pic^i_X$ for the degree $i$ component of the Picard scheme.
+For an extension $K$ of $k$, the rational points $\Pic^i_X(K)$ are \emph{divisor classes} of degree $i$ that are defined over $K$, while $\Pic^i(X_K)$ consists of classes of \emph{divisors} of degree $i$ that are defined over $K$.
+We note that the natural injective group homomorphism $\Pic(X_K) \to \Pic_X(K)$ need not be surjective.

 We identify $X$ with its image in $\Pic^1_X$.
 For a subscheme $Y\subset \Pic^i_X$ we introduce a shorthand for the intersection: In what follows we mainly consider $Y=X$ and $Y=\Pic^i_X$.